-Cheng Zhang is a Ph.D. student in computer science at Ubicomp Lab at the Georgia Institute of Technology, where he works with Dr. Gregory Abowd and Dr.Omer Inan.
+Cheng Zhang is a Ph.D. candidate in computer science at Ubicomp Lab at the Georgia Institute of Technology, where he works with Dr. Gregory Abowd and Dr.Omer Inan.
 His research interests are ubiquitous computing and human-computer interaction(HCI).
 More specifically, his work addresses the challenges of exchanging information between human and computers(e.g., wearables) in the last generation of computing technology.
 He has received best paper awards from top-tier conferences (Ubicomp, IUI).
 His research work has also been featured on miscellaneous media.

 He is also an alumnus of The Technological Innovation: Generating Economic Results (TI:GER) program, which is a joint program held between the Business School at Georgia Tech and the Law School at Emory University.
 This program taught him how to commercialize new technology and present innovative products to the market.
 His research about novel input for smartwatch has been licensed to form a new startup called ProximityHCI and his work about novel input on smartphones has been applied on products from AgVoice.